What Is Your Leadership Legacy?

-If you are reading this article then there's a high probability that you are a leader.
-You have already made the decision to influence people, to inspire people to become better as individuals and as part of a wider team.
+If you are reading this article then there's a high probability that you are currently in a leadership position.
+This means you have already made the decision to influence people, to inspire people and to guide your team to success but ask yourself what halogens after that, after success?.
 At the end of the day how will you be measured as a leader?
 Will it be by how much profit you made for your organisation, how many products you produce or awards that you receive?

 The role of a leader is to provide people with the belief and power to take them to a level that they've never been to before.
 This kind of empowering leadership is not measured by the amount of glory the leader receives.
 Leadership and ultimately the leader's legacy is measured by the quality of leaders that they produce.
 To value a leader's legacy look at the people they have inspired to start their own leadership journey and where that journey is taking them.

 "I start with the premise that the function of leadership is to produce more leaders, not more followers" - Ralph Nader